dreyliky/ngx-os/src/docs/contributor/get-started.md

 This command will run `compodoc` library which will scan library and examples code and create JSON files of the documentation in the `assets` folder.

-After that, the `showcase` will request these files and dynamically build the documentation.
+After that, the `showcase` app will request these files and dynamically build the documentation.

 ## How to create a new theme?